This guide will show you how to set up your Microsoft Lumia 950, from inserting the SIM card, to protecting it with a lock screen.

 If you want to use Windows Hello, tap Set up, then follow the onscreen steps.

-Your phone is now set up, and ready to be used.
+Your phone is set up, and ready to use.
 If you want some help from our Team Knowhow Experts, you can contact us here.